YoYo178/Chess/readme.md

 # Chess
 This project is a simple chessboard interface built with HTML, CSS, and JavaScript.
 It allows two players to fully play a chess game on the same device.
-Focused on core gameplay, it provides a straightforward interface for users to directly engage with the game, with future plans to implement a game creation and sharing system; See [chess-react](https://github.com/YoYo178/chess-react).
+Focused on core gameplay, it provides a straightforward interface for users to directly engage with the game, with future plans to implement a game creation and sharing system.